 In order to proceed with the establishment process under the State Law, the proponent group needed to secure written support for the project in the form of petitions signed by property owners who will pay more than 50% of the assessments proposed to be levied.
-The proponent group for the proposed District has presented to the Office of the City Clerk a set of petitions that support the formation of the proposed District.
+The proponent group for the proposed District, the North Figueroa Association, has presented to the Office of the City Clerk a set of petitions that support the formation of the proposed District.
 This Office has verified the validity of the petitions using various City and County of Los Angeles sources.
 In addition, this Office has verified the accuracy of the assessment calculations.

-The petitions received indicate affirmative financial support of the project in an amount equivalent to \$986,789.18.
-This represents 53.84% of the proposed District's projected first year assessment revenue of \$1,832,698.00 Because the more than 50% threshold of preliminary support has been achieved, the formal business improvement district establishment process, including a public hearing before the City Council may be initiated.
+The petitions received indicate affirmative financial support of the project in an amount equivalent to \$308,506.49.
+This represents 51.451% of the proposed District's projected first year assessment revenue of \$599,613.00.
+Because the more than 50% threshold of preliminary support has been achieved, the formal business improvement district establishment process, including a public hearing before the City Council, may be initiated.